passiv-me/ad-meta-survey/README.md

 ## Anomaly Detection - A Meta Review

-This repository hosts the full list of papers used in "A Methodological Survey of Anomaly Detection" by Sivam Pasupathipillai and Emanuele Della Valle.
+This repository hosts the full list of papers surveyed in the "A Methodological Survey of Anomaly Detection" paper by Sivam Pasupathipillai and Emanuele Della Valle.

-## Field description
+## Data schema
 - Year: publication year
 - Title: paper title
 - Authors: paper authors
-- CitationsJuly2018: number of citations @ July 2018
+- CitationsJuly2018: number of citations as of July 2018
 - Domain: application domain (see below)
 - Definition: anomaly definition (see below)

 ### Application domain
-Each paper is categorized according to the following codes:
+Each paper is categorized into one of the following domains:

 - "cross" -- Cross-domain
 - "ids" -- Intrusion detection and network security